Time-uniform central limit theory and asymptotic confidence sequences: Proofs of the main results

-\textbf{Proof of the main theorem} The proof proceeds in 3 steps.
-First, we use the fact that for any martingale $M_t(\lambda)$, we have that $\int_{\RR} M_t(\lambda) dF(\lambda)$ is also a martingale where $F$ is any probability distribution on $\RR$ \cite{howard2018uniform, howard_exponential_2018}.
+\begin{proof}[Proof of \cref{theorem:acs}] The proof proceeds in 3 steps.
+First, we use the fact that for any martingale $M_t(\lambda)$, we have that the mixture $\int_{\RR} M_t(\lambda) dF(\lambda)$ is also a martingale where $F$ is any probability distribution on $\RR$ \citep{ howard_exponential_2018, howard2018uniform}.
 We apply this fact to an exponential Gaussian martingale and use a Gaussian density $f(\lambda; 0, \rho^2)$ as the mixing distribution.
-Second, we apply Ville's inequality \cite{ville1939etude} to this mixture exponential Gaussian martingale to obtain Robbins' normal mixture confidence sequence \cite{robbins1970statistical}.
+Second, we apply Ville's inequality \citep{ville1939etude} to this mixture exponential Gaussian martingale to obtain Robbins' normal mixture confidence sequence \citep{robbins1970statistical}.
 Third, we use Lemma~\ref{lemma:strongGaussianApproxSampleAvg} to approximate $\sum_{i=1}^t (Y_i - \mu)$ by a cumulative sum of Gaussian random variables and apply the results from steps 1 and 2.
-Finally, we apply the same reasoning to $- \sum_{i=1}^t (Y_i - \mu)$ and take a union bound. \begin{proof}